-Wastage is one of the biggest culprits of environmental damage in fashion industry.
+Textile waste is one of the many environmental damages in fashion industry.

-This is why it’s important for us to use our creativity and reduce wastage during all stages of the making,
+This is why it's important for us to use our creativity and reduce by collecting off-cut materials from our sampling/garment productions.

-She also mixes these off-cut fabrics with other off cut materials (she personally owns) to create small accessory goods.
+Mixing these off-cut fabrics with other off cut materials (Natsuko’s personal materials) to create small accessory goods.
 You can see more of her personal work on Etsy.

-All online orders are wrapped in brown butcher paper and tie with a jute string.
+All online orders are wrapped in brown butcher paper and tied with a jute string.
 No sticky tapes!

 Items are posted using recyclable cardboard shipping boxes.

-We are using a packing tape to secure the parcel – soon making a shift to bio-degradable packing tapes.
+Standard packing tape is used to secure the parcel – but soon we will be making a shift to bio-degradable packing tapes.